Updated last 18.06.2025

 What is termination by liquidation?

-It should be noted that the termination by liquidation is not always voluntary– e.g., when the company is terminated by decision of the regional court due to the performance of unlawful activity and if there is remaining property, a compulsory liquidation procedure is carried out.
+It should be noted that the termination by liquidation is not always voluntary– e.g., when the company is terminated by decision of the regional court in cases provided for in the Commercial Law, if there is remaining property, a compulsory liquidation procedure is carried out.

-Insolvency procedure is different from liquidation procedure.
+Isolvency procedure is different from liquidation procedure.
 A insolvency procedure is a judicial procedure, carried out, when a company is overindebted or insolvent.
 In this case the court appoints a receiver, who manages and represents the company during this procedure.
-Among the key obligations of the receiver are the preservation and management of Company’s property, so that company’s creditors1 are satisfied.
+Among the key obligations of the receiver are the preservation and management of Company’s property, so that company’s creditors[1] are satisfied.
 In this respect, the receiver is provided with extensive powers (art.
-658 of the Commerce Act (CA)).
-A liquidation, on the other hand, is an out-of-court procedure, conducted by a liquidator(s).
-The key objectives of the liquidators are to finish the contracts, to which the company is a party, “to cash“ Company’s property (i.e. to transform it into money), using this cash, to repay all debts of the company and finally – to distribute any remaining money among the shareholders.
-Liquidators’ powers are more limited than those of the receiver.
+658 of the CA).

 How are the liquidators appointed?